The Mental Health Act

 The Mental Health Act 1983 (MHA) is a piece of legislation in England and Wales setting out when people can be detained and hospitalised for mental health treatment against their wishes.

-This page outlines NSUN’s work relating to the MHA, namely around the White Paper (2021) which followed the Independent Review of the Act (announced in 2017), and the resulting Draft Mental Health Bill (2022).
+This page outlines NSUN’s work relating to the MHA (from oldest to newest), namely around the White Paper (2021) which followed the Independent Review of the Act (announced in 2017), and the resulting Draft Mental Health Bill (2022) and its scrutiny.

 NSUN’s response to the omission of the Mental Health Act reforms from the King’s Speech, 2023